Neutron-diffraction and linear {Gr\"uneisen} parameter studies of magnetism in NdFe$_2$Ga$_8$: results and discussions

-Figure \ref{IC}(a) and \ref{IC}(b) show the magnetic Bragg peaks at (1,4,0.5) cutting along the $H$ and $K$ directions, respectively.
-With the peak intensity decreasing with the increasing temperature, the peak can always be well fitted by the Gaussian function with no change of the width.
-For the cuts along the $L$ direction (Fig. \ref{IC}(c)), while the peak can still be fitted by the Gaussian function at low temperatures, two new peaks emerge at the IC positions ($L \sim 0.5 \pm \delta$) with $\delta \approx$ 0.05 at high temperatures.
+Figures \ref{IC}(a) and \ref{IC}(b) show the magnetic Bragg peaks at (1,4,-0.5) cutting along the $H$ and $K$ directions, respectively.
+With the peak intensity decreasing with increasing temperature, the peak can always be well fitted by the Gaussian function with no change of the width.
+For the cuts along the $L$ direction [Fig. \ref{IC}(c)], while the peak can still be fitted by the Gaussian function at low temperatures, two new peaks emerge at the IC positions ($L \sim -0.5 \pm \delta$) with $\delta \approx$ 0.05 at high temperatures.
 A three-Gaussian function with the sum of three individual Gaussian functions is thus introduced to fit the data, as shown in Fig. \ref{IC}(d).
+Since we are unable to refine the magnetic structure for the IC peaks, it is not known whether Fe may play a role in this phase or not.

 Figure \ref{IC}(e) shows the colormap for the intensity as a function of $L$ and temperature.
-The incomprehensibility $\delta$ varies little above 10 K and seems to decrease with decreasing temperature below 10 K. The full-width-at-half-maximums (FWHMs) for the commensurate and IC peaks are both temperature independent and comparable to the instrumental resolution, indicating that both of the peaks are associated with long-range orders.
+The incommensurability $\delta$ varies little above 10 K and seems to decrease with decreasing temperature below 10 K. The full width at half maximums (FWHMs) for the commensurate and IC peaks are both temperature independent and comparable to the instrumental resolution, indicating that both of the peaks are associated with long-range orders.

-Figure \ref{IC}(f) shows the temperature dependence of the peak intensity at the commensurate and IC positions.
-Below 10 K, the former one can be fitted by the function $M_0(1-T/T_N)^{\beta}$ with $\beta$ and $T_N$ fixed at 0.5 and 10 K, respectively.
-The IC peak intensity shows totally different behavior.
-Above $T_N$, the temperature dependence of both commensurate and IC peak intensities are the same.
+Figure \ref{IC}(f) shows the temperature dependence of the peak intensities at the commensurate and IC positions.
+Below 10 K, the commensurate one can be fitted by the function $I_0(1-T/T_N)^{2\beta}$ with $T_N$ fixed 10 K. The fitted $\beta$ is 0.31 $\pm$ 0.03.
+The IC peak intensity shows totally different behaviors.
+Above $T_N$, the temperature dependence of both commensurate and IC peak intensities is the same.
 Within our resolution, we can only identify the appearance of magnetic peaks at 13 K. With decreasing temperature, the IC peak intensity reaches a maximum at $T_N$ and decreases with further cooling temperature, whereas the commensurate peak intensity quickly increases as a regular AFM transition.
+The IC peaks completely disappear below $T^* \approx$ 5 K. This suggests that the IC phase may compete with the low-temperature commensurate magnetic phase.